G-Core/product-documentation/documentation/cdn/cdn-resource-options/specify-custom-http-status-code-for-the-content-delivered-by-the-cdn.md

 <alert-element type="caution" title="Caution">

-You can’t specify 408, 444, 494, 495, 496, 497, 499 codes.
+You can’t specify 408, 444, 494, 495, 496, 497, or 499 codes.

 </alert-element>

 7\.
-(Optional) Specify a URL for a redirect or an HTTP status code text if needed.
+(Optional) Specify a URL for a redirect or an HTTP status code text.

 8\.
-(Optional) Enable a schedule if it’s needed.
-In the expanded block, set the time from which (“Apply from” list) and to which (“Until” list) the custom status code will be applied, as well as the time zone.
+(Optional) Enable a schedule.
+In the expanded block, set the time when the custom status code will be applied, as well as the time zone.

 9\.
 Save changes.